-Especially for kids who are still mastering understanding of time and calendars, summer offers great challenge.
+Especially for kids who are still mastering understanding of time and calendars, summer offers great challenges.
 The structure of a school week has let them know what they would be doing and where they would be most of the time.
-If you’ve got summer camps, vacations or house guests, and special summer activities, putting those on a calendar really helps.
+If you’ve got summer camps, vacations, house guests, and special summer activities, putting those on a calendar really helps.
 That way the kids (and you) have a way of keeping track of when and where you are.
 WinCalendar has a great free calendar template you can customize with your schedule.

 Set Summer Intentions

-This is a family activity so that everyone can have a voice in what they want to do this summer.
+This is a family activity that gives everyone a voice in what they want to do this summer.
 You can brainstorm these lists and check out these resources together, then make your Summer Fun Board.

 - People to See: Consider who you want to see this summer: family, school friends, other friends or connections.

 - Things to do: So, this is not a regular to do list like painting the back door or fixing the fence.
 This is where you get to think about what’s fun for you as a family.
 What is play for one of you can be miserable for another.
 Figuring out the places where play overlaps so that everyone’s having fun is key.
 I write more about how to Make a Play List here.
 I highly recommend 101 Things You Gotta Do Before You’re 12 by Joanne Sullivan and I’ve set up a Pinterest board of Summer Activities that can help you brainstorm too.

 - Places to go: This can include day trips and out of town stays, but check out places in your hometown too.
 The book 101 Places You Gotta See Before You’re 12 is a great resource for this, no matter where you live.
 It includes things like go to a junk museum, a really big thing, an unusual animal farm, and a ghost town.
 Using the book may help you discover things you didn’t even know were nearby

 Summer Fun in Austin Resources